 cyclic motion: period T = wavetime μ = 1/f = w/h; rotation duration t; duration radius Q; duration (turn) angle ψ = z/Q; periodicity h = 1/S = w/μ; angular lenticity w = T/S = μh; if T = 1, then w = h; if Q = 1, then w = κ = 2πh = θ/s.

-diachronic events occur through the chronocosm.
+diachronic events occur through the elapsed time domain.

-diatopic events occur through the chorocosm.
+diatopic events occur through the elapsed distance domain.

 direction is a position toward which a body moves.

-distance is the magnitude of a displacement or the arc length along a curve in length space.
+distance is the magnitude of a displacement.

-distime is the magnitude of a dischronment or the arc duration along a curve in duration space.
+distime is the magnitude of a dischronment.

 duration space is the 3D vector space of a duration frame.

-energy: the capacity for doing work; units, J ≡ N·m = W·s; symbol E; energy is conserved over time.
+energy: the capacity for doing work; units, J ≡ N·m = W·s; symbol E; energy is conserved over elapsed time.

 facilia is the nonresistance of a body to a change in its state of motion; Latin for easy.